emoacht/Monitorian/README.md

  - __probe.log__ - Information on capabilities of each monitor obtained from various APIs and used to find accessible monitors.
 To get this log, click the app title in menu window 3 times and then tap the button appeared beneath.

 ## History

+Ver 1.12.0 2019-3-9

+ - Modify to handle raw brightnesses correctly when raw minimum and maximum brightnesses are not standard values.
+Thanks to @reflecat!
+ - Change target framework to .NET Framework 4.7.2

 Ver 1.11.0 2019-2-7